webexpoprague/content/output/sessions-data.md

 ## Talk Description

-In this talk, Tejas explores AI-enabled user experience beyond chatbots through "generative UI", teaching attendees how to create more native experiences using generative AI.
+In this talk, Tejas explores AI-enabled user experience beyond chatbots through “Generative UI”, teaching attendees how to create more native experiences using generative AI.
+Specifically, we will explore:

+How to process real-time streaming workloads from language models in user interfaces, including partial JSON

+Vibe coding and how it fits into developer workflows

+Model Context Protocol and the future of coding automation

+This talk will help developers leverage AI in their daily workflows to move faster than ever before.

 ## Tags